Rules

 #14 Help between checkpoints: No external help or assistance is allowed between the control stations.
 Exceptions are emergency situations and sled wrecking beyond what is possible to repair on site.
 In such cases, TD/Race manager shall be notified and must approve such assistance.

 #15 Care: All dog care and feeding, equipment check, must be done in field manner, and shall only be carried out by the participant in the designated area at the checkpoints.
 It is only permitted to collect cold water for the preparation of dog food.
-Cold water can be picked up in a field water can / bucket.
-When using a refrigeration bag or similar equipment, this must be carried in the sled all the way from the start, or shipped with a depot in FL’s depot.
-Cooling bag or similar equipment that has been removed from the designated/marked area can not be brought back in.
+Cold water can be picked up in a field water can/bucket.
+When using a cooling bag or similar equipment, this must be carried in the sled from the start.
+Participants can exchange an empty cooler bag for an empty cooler bag at the checkpoint after approval from the Td/race director.

 #16 Dropped dog: It is possible to drop dogs on all checkpoints.